Repometric/linterhub-vscode/README.md

 ## How to build
 First of all, u need to initiate all submodules and build Linterhub.
 The easiest way is to run `build.bat`.
 Also u can do this by using VS or VSC, just rebuild all solution.

+Any way extension will rebuild cli if it can't find the compiled one.

 Then install all dependencies for client and server part.
 Run `npm install` in client and server directories.

 ## How to develop